Matthew Farndale

 Description automatically generated

 Mary Ann Farndale (FAR00397) had vivid memories of holidays at Cragg Hall Farm.
-(Mother is adamant that she knew it is Cragg & not Craggs as on your site?)
+Mother is adamant that she knew it is Cragg and not Craggs as on your site.
+(Craggs is the usual usage, but there have been uses of Cragg as well, and Mary Ann’s evidence suggests that it may have been called Cragg by the family).
 Matthew (FAR00383), affectionately called Mattha by Mary Ann was an elderly widower by then and he appeared to enjoy her fussing over him.
 My mother remembers a beautiful rose garden hidden at the back of the farm seen only by those at the farm, fruit bushes dripping with berries, taking the farmworkers lunches out to the fields at midday, being allowed to go shopping on her own to Carlin How or Brotton (an example of the changes in society as she was only 5 or 6 at the time) and reading Pilgrims Progress in the rarely used ‘front room’ A special treat was to be taken for rides in the side car of Herbert’s (FAR00652) motor bike.
-Herbert, Matthews’ son was presumably running the farm by this stage.
-(Record from Judith Bremner)
+Herbert, Matthews’ son was presumably running the farm by this stage (Record from Judith Bremner).

 1923